StanLepunK/ROMANESCO_25/README.md

 * Before export your sketches
 * Create a main folder, in this one create a "sources".
 * In "sources" you create "preferences" folder
-* In "preferences" you drop "background_shader", "Font", "Images", "Karaoke", "network", "objects", "pixel", sketchProperty.csv, "setting", shaderBackgroundList.csv, sliderListEN.csv, sliderListFR.csv
+* In "preferences" you drop :
+1. "background_shader"
+2. "Font"
+3. "Images"
+4. "Karaoke"
+5. "network"
+6. "objects"
+7. "pixel"
+8. sketchProperty.csv
+9. "setting"
+10. shaderBackgroundList.csv
+11. sliderListEN.csv
+12. sliderListFR.csv
 * Export all your Apps, put the "Launcher.app" in the main Folder, in "sources" drop the Scene, Prescene and the Controleur.
 * Check your internet connexion and run.